Americans Are Generally Skeptical Of Government, But Want It To Intervene In A Crisis

 And that was before the coronavirus pandemic.

 This is one of those times when government counts.
 This is when government is called upon to fill the gaps that individuals and private industry can't.
-Hurricanes, tornadoes, floods, economic and health crises — these are the times people especially depend on their government, and need it function properly.
+Hurricanes, tornadoes, floods, economic and health crises — these are the times people especially depend on their government, and need it to function properly.

 They also need to trust the information they're hearing, so there's no confusion.
 President Trump has struggled on this front.
 In an effort, he says, to tamp down potential hysteria and fear, Trump initially downplayed the coronavirus.
 His messages have been mixed.
 And he's floated unproven treatments and experimental ideas.
 Why?